PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

     replacement: pure-fa-exporter.your.domain:9490  #  <== your exporter address and port goes here
     action: replace
   static_configs:
-  - targets:           #  <== the list of your flasharrays goes here
+  - targets:           #  <== the list of your FlashArrays goes here
     - 10.11.12.80
     - 10.11.12.82
     - 10.11.12.90

 ```

-See the kubernetes [examples](examples/config/k8s) for a similar configuration that uses a the additional config for a simple Prometheus kubernets deploymemt or the more interesting Prometheus operator.
+See the Kubernetes [examples](examples/config/k8s) for a similar configuration that uses a the additional config for a simple Prometheus Kubernets deployment or the more interesting Prometheus operator.

-### Usage examples
+### Usage Examples

 #### Docker
 In a typical production scenario, it is recommended to use a visual frontend for your metrics, such as [Grafana](https://github.com/grafana/grafana).
 Grafana allows you to use your Prometheus instance as a datasource, and create Graphs and other visualizations from PromQL queries.
 Grafana, Prometheus, are all easy to run as docker containers.